LegendusMaximus/speedsmart-tools/README.md

 If you have multiple tables (e.g. from different devices or people) that you would like to combine into one, add the paths to the tables in the config file and then run start.py and pick option 6.

-### Searchiing the table
+### Searching the table
-If you would like to search the table (i.e. get a list of all rows containing a specific search string), then just run start.py and choose option 7.
+If you would like to search the SpeedSmart table (i.e. get a list of all rows containing a specific search string), then just run start.py and choose option 7.
 The result can be found in the "Results" directory.

 ### Web App